Pearl Izumi Attack Cycling Shorts Review

 The Pearl Izumi Attack shorts feature flatlock seams that decrease the likelihood of uncomfortable chafing.
 They also showcase reflective elements that boost an athlete’s visibility at night and/or during bad weather.
 The 8-panel construction makes it a highly functional and comfortable garment, and we like the Race 3D chamois that proves a good cushion in many types of rides.

-Recommendation: These are the best professional-grade cycling shorts for the price.
+These are the best professional-grade cycling shorts for the price.
 All our athletes reported comfortable, long rides.
 Some riders who used the shorts for their routine 50-60 mile rides reported no chafing, and no discomfort.
 One beginner cyclist was absolutely shocked that he wasn’t sore at all after his first 30 mile ride, a sign that the shorts are a step up from other models currently on the market.